-Whereas, this policy provides guidance to City officials and employees on the use and expenditure of City resources, as well as the standards against which those expenditures will be measured.

-Whereas, this policy satisfies the requirements of Government Code sections 53232.2 and 53233.3.
+This policy provides guidance to City officials on the use and expenditure of City resources, as well as the standards against which those expenditures will be measured and satisfies the requirements of Government Code §§53232.2 and 53233.3.

-Whereas, this policy supplements the definition of actual and necessary expenses for purposes of state laws relating to permissible uses of public resources.

-Whereas, this policy supplements the definition of necessary and reasonable expenses for purposes of federal and state income tax laws.
+This policy supplements the definition of actual and necessary expenses for purposes of state laws relating to permissible uses of public resources and the definition of necessary and reasonable expenses for purposes of federal and state income tax laws.

-Whereas, this policy also applies to any charges made to a City credit card, cash advances or other line of credit.
+This policy also applies to any charges made to a City credit card, cash advances or other line of credit.